BUILT-IN MICROWAVE BUYING GUIDE

 You may want to consider opting for a built-in microwave if you prefer your countertops to be uncluttered.
 Built-in microwaves can open up your kitchen counters to provide more room to create.

-If your kitchen has limited cabinet space, or if you live in a rented unit that doesn’t allow you to remodel, a built-in microwave may not be the right fit.
+If your kitchen has limited cabinet space, or if you live in a rental unit that doesn’t allow you to remodel, a countertop microwave might be a better choice.

 Yes, built-in microwaves require adequate ventilation.
 The amount of cabinet depth required for proper ventilation can vary by model, but is typically about 15–22 inches.

 Not sure which microwave you should buy for your kitchen?
-Explore this microwave buying guide to learn about the features and factors to consider when choosing a microwave.
+Explore this microwave buying guide to learn about some of the features and factors to consider when choosing a microwave.

 If you’re looking to upgrade your kitchen aesthetic with seamless integration while enhancing your meal preparation, a KitchenAid® built-in microwave may be the perfect fit.
-Whether you need to reheat, steam or fully cook a meal, a built-in microwave oven brings versatility and extra cooking space to your kitchen.
+Whether you need to reheat, steam or fully cook a meal, a built-in microwave oven can bring versatility and extra cooking space to your kitchen.

 GET MORE WITH A KITCHENAID ACCOUNT